cwaldbieser/txwerewolves/docs/installation.rst

 The last command may fail if certain operating system dependencies are not satisfied.
 Satisfying those dependencies isn't covered here.
-Once the software is packaged on PyPi, the situation could improve a bit if *wheels* are made avilable for various platforms.

 -------------------------
 SSH Service Configuration